Envirometrix/PredictiveSoilMapping/docs/Introduction.md

-surveyors develop and apply conceptual models of where and how soils vary in the landscape through a combination of field inspections to establish spatial patterns and photo-interpretation to extrapolate the patterns to specific portions of the landscape
+surveyors develop and apply conceptual models of where and how soils vary in the landscape through a combination of field inspections to establish spatial patterns and photo-interpretation to extrapolate the patterns to similar portions of the landscape
 (Fig. \@ref(fig:soilsurvey-scheme)).
 Traditional soil mapping procedures mainly address the deterministic part of the universal model of soil variation.